A graph-state based synthesis framework for Clifford isometries: Introduction

 The main result of our paper is a generalized synthesis framework for Clifford isometries.
 Our framework is strongly inspired by the results obtained via the ZX-calculus for the optimization of quantum circuits \cite{duncan2020graph} although the derivation of our framework is done without any use of the ZX-calculus.
 Indeed, our proof uses only the properties of the Clifford group and the symplectic matrices used to represent Clifford operators.
 Our framework shares also some similarities with the normal form proposed in \cite{bravyi2021hadamard}.
 Where our framework stands out is first of all in its simplicity: it only requires to reduce a symmetric boolean matrix into a suitable defined identity matrix with the use of a few elementary operations, each corresponding to one elementary Clifford gate.
 Notably it naturally includes the Hadamard gate in the available operations, which is the gate that is missing when considering a Clifford operator with stages of phase polynomials.
 We also highlight its versatility by showing that many normal forms proposed in the literature can be trivially recovered.
 Similarly to \cite{bravyi2021hadamard}, we also characterize more precisely the operators involved in the synthesis of one operator when the gate set is restricted to $\{CNOT, CZ, S\}$.
-We show that any Clifford operator on $n$ qubits can be executed in two-qubit depth $7n$ on a Linear Nearest Neighbour (LNN) architecture, improving the previous best result of $9n$ \cite{duncan2020graph, bravyi2021hadamard}.
-Finally we apply our framework to the synthesis of graph states and the codiagonalization of groups of commuting Pauli rotations, we apply our algorithms to a set of benchmarks from quantum chemistry and report improvements over the state of the art in both the number of 2-qubit gates and the 2-qubit depth.
+We show that any Clifford operation on $n$ qubits can be executed in two-qubit gate depth $7n-2$ on a Linear Nearest Neighbour (LNN) architecture.
+Our result is concomitant with the $7n+2$ depth (then improved to $7n-4$) of another article in the literature \cite{maslov2023cnot}.
+Overall, both work improve the previous best result of $9n$ \cite{duncan2020graph, bravyi2021hadamard}.

+Finally we apply our framework to the design of practical synthesis algorithms for Clifford isometries.
+We propose two versions: one that optimizes the 2-qubit gate count and one that optimizes the 2-qubit gate depth.
+In our benchmarks we will focus on two special cases: the synthesis of graph states and the synthesis of Clifford operators.
+On random instances, we show that we outperform the state of the art.
+We also extend our framework to the codiagonalization of groups of commuting Pauli rotations, we apply our algorithms to a set of benchmarks from quantum chemistry and report improvements over the state of the art.